whistlegraph/2022.aesthetic.computer/README.txt

 *** SSH (code.aesthetic.computer) ***
  + Later
-   - [] Add ping-pinging back to socket server.
+   - [] Add ping-ponging back to socket server.
    - [] Only send reload messages to all clients if `export const reload = true`; ?
    - [] Start moving individual glitch accounts over to pieces.aesthetic.computer.
    - [] People should be able to mint / submit their pieces from here.